Matairangi Skills Park

 2. Key Trail Features

-The park will include a diverse range of features to support skill progression:
+The park will include a diverse range of features to simulate features found on the local trail and support skill progression:

 Progressive Jump Lines: Grade 2 through Grade 5.
 A starting platform may be required to achieve the necessary speed for a Grade 6 line.
 A mulch jump could also be included.